abinit/abipy/abipy/examples/README.md

     procedural way.
 Execute the script _runplots.py for an overview of the capabilities of abipy.

-  * notebooks - ipython notebooks
+  * notebooks - jupyter notebooks